riyadis008/MyProject/README.md

 # Riyadi Setiawan's Project

-This is a collection of my project.
+This is a collection of my project which I make by learning from books, website, or some experiment which I want to try out by myself
-All of my project created when I got bored, wanna try something new, or with specific purpose.

-Test Change